ngkc1996/teamsbot/README.md

 ﻿# TeamsBot

 This project involved creating a conversational chatbot using Microsoft Bot Framework.
 The bot was deployed on Azure Bot Service and distributed on Microsoft Teams.
-This project was completed during the author's internship at GovTech, from May to July 2020.
+This project was completed during the author's internship at GovTech Government Infrastructure Group, from May to July 2020.

 ## Key Functionalities

+- The aim of the bot is to provide a platform for users to search for and view information.
-- Users are able to browse
+- Users are able to browse through categories to view FAQs.

-- Authentication with DiamondSG Microsoft account using Azure Active Directory.
-- Able to query QnA Maker with user input and retrieve top result from the QnA Maker Database.
-- Basic greeting message, dialog flow and help commands.
+- Users are able to use natural language queries to search for answers.
 - Responds to user reactions (e.g. liking a message).

-<p align="center">Demo</p>
+<p align="center">Demo of bot functionalities</p>
 <p align="center">
     <img width=700 src="./media/demo.gif"/>
 </p>

-## Work in progress

-- Allowing users to logout.
-- Developing the "browse" dialog flow which will allow users to browse from a list of FAQs instead of asking their own query.
-- Additional dialog flow for ease of use and intuitiveness.

 ## Prerequisites